psu-sleic/policies/sleic-strategic-plan-2013.md

 b.
 Unit activities and goals relative to diversity

 	SLEIC continues to seek out and hire staff from underrepresented groups.

 c.
 Unit activities and goals relative to ethics and civility

+	SLEIC will incorporate ethics and professional conduct training into a new semi-weekly seminar series.

 ### 5. What new resources would enable key innovation(s) in the unit?